nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     So yes I think OpenSSL is a big problem because people think it gives security and it doesn't.

-8. Q: Yes and I agree with you that this is more over a political issue but I wonder what should I or we ask or try to explain to a politician if I can get hold of one.
+**8. Question:** Yes and I agree with you that this is more over a political
+    issue but I wonder what should I or we ask or try to explain to a politician if I can get hold of one.
     What is what is a concrete thing I can suggest or,  yeah.

     **Answer:**

     I think a very good place to start is to demand ownership of our device.....
 VIDEO CUT!

-9. Q:...............work technically speaking should we go and repair to OpenSSL everywhere or should we start a new SSL stack.
+**9. Question:**...............work technically speaking should we go and repair
+    to OpenSSL everywhere or should we start a new SSL stack.
     Or what should what's our homework we've just had a weekend of technical inundation what should we now go and do other than harassing our politicians.

     **Answer:**

     I don't know.
     Fair enough.
     And the reason why I don't know is I don't see a technical solution.